-- Paper should have a title centered above the first line of text.
-Title page is not required.
-Please don't forget to place your name at the top of the first page. - 4 6 pages typed, double-spaced, 12 point font suggested, excluding graphs or charts and bibliography.
-A suggested word count would be 1000 to 1500 words.
+- Paper should have a title centered above the first line of text. - 4 6 pages typed, double-spaced, 12 point font suggested, excluding graphs or charts and bibliography.
+A suggested word count would be 1000 to 1500 words, though word count will not be used in assessing your paper.
 You are free to include any graphs, tables, or figures that you consider necessary in your paper.
 These do not count against the page limit.
+The maximum

-The maximum page limit for text is 6 pages.
+- page limit for text is 6 pages.
 Six pages can be fairly short for a paper like this.
-You need to be concise and figure out how you are going to convey your thoughts given the page limitation. - Bibliography or list of references cited correctly along with parenthetical citations when needed.
-In other words you MUST cite references where required.
+You need to be concise and figure out how you are going to convey your thoughts given the page limitation. - Bibliography or list of references is required.
+Given that this is a research paper, you must have at least 4 references in your bibliography.
+You MUST use in-text citations to specific references in your bibliography where required.
 For the most part, references should not be necessary in the introductory paragraph since that information would be considered common knowledge, unless, of course, you cite statistics.
-You absolutely need references in the body of the paper where you will be incorporating data and ideas of others.
-Given that this is a research paper, you should have at least several references in your bibliography.
-Ideally you will have references corresponding to each side of your debatable issue.
+You absolutely need citations to reference material in the body of the paper where you will be incorporating data and ideas of others.
+You are required to have at least two in-text citations to reference material in your bibliography corresponding to each side of your debatable issue (4 total).
 There are no strict formatting rules for in-line citations or the bibliography, however, you MUST reference where required and the reader should be able to easily locate the material listed in the bibliography.
 Thus, while in-line citations and a bibliography are required, no specific style is required.
 If you need guidance on proper use of citations and the bibliography, I suggest that you refer to Research and Citation Resources from the University of Purdue's Online Writing Lab and use either the MLA or APA style formats, which are described in separate links.
-The bibliography does not count against the page limit.

-• No grammatical or spelling errors.
-Besides using a spell checker, it is a good idea to have others read over your paper before you turn it in.
+The bibliography does not count against the page limit. - Is the paper well written and easy to understand?
+Please keep it simple.
+Do not try to make it sound "technical" or "academic."
+You should not select a topic or try to write about something that you do not understand. - Did you clearly describe and discuss a single debatable issue in more detail?
+Are both sides of the specific issue clearly presented?
+Important here that you do not mix together multiple debatable issues.
+You should focus on one specific question or issue and discuss both sides of that issue. - No grammatical or spelling errors.
+Besides using a spell checker, it is a good idea to have others read over your paper before you turn it in. - Overall, is the paper well written and laid out? - You are not graded on the length of your paper unless it is shorter than 4 pages or significantly longer than 6 pages.
+Don't feel like you must write 6 pages to get a good grade.
+It is more important that you write your paper well.
+Don't unnecessarily repeat yourself to fill space.